 Press release after the meeting of the Financial Stability Committee on macroprudential supervision

-The meeting of the Financial Stability Committee on macroprudential supervision was held on 10 June 2022.
+The meeting of the Financial Stability Committee (FSC) on macroprudential supervision was held on 19 March 2021.
 The following persons participated in the meeting:

-Performing its statutory duties, the Committee passed a resolution on a recommendation addressed to the Minister of Finance on maintaining the countercyclical buffer rate at 0% in the second quarter of 2022.
-The representative of the Minister of Finance agreed with the recommendation and acknowledged that there is no need to take legislative action in this area.
+Performing its statutory duties, the Committee passed a resolution on a recommendation addressed to the Minister of Finance on maintaining the countercyclical buffer rate at 0% in the first quarter of 2021 and also decided to provide information on its level and underlying indicators to the European Systemic Risk Board (ESRB).
+The representative of the Minister of Finance agreed with the recommendation and acknowledged that there is no need to take legislative measures in this area.

-The next regular meeting of the Committee on macroprudential supervision will take place in the third quarter of 2022.
+The next regular meeting of the Committee on macroprudential supervision is scheduled for the second quarter of 2021.